goodscloud/technical-maxims/README.md

 * Always make sure all the tests pass before committing.
 * Always commit and push your code before you leave for the day.
 If you're not done, push it to a branch.
-* If you break the build for other developers, you have to stop everything you're doing and fix it ASAP.
-Yes, including eating lunch.
+* If you break the tests on master, it is now your responsibility to skip lunch, postpone phone calls, step out of meetings, stay late, and do nothing at all but fix the tests until they are passing again.
   * Alternatively, roll back your changes on master and fix the tests in a branch.
+  * Or ask other developers for help.
 * Mock external resources in the tests.
 The tests should be able to pass when you are coding at thirty-thousand feet over the Atlantic with no internet connection.

 ## Committing